LearnVueCo/learnvue/articles/v-model-guide.md

 A common use case for using v-model is when designing forms and inputs.
 We can use it to have our DOM input elements be able to modify the data in our Vue instance.

-Let’s look at a simple example that uses a v-model on a text input.
+Let's look at a simple example that uses a `v-model` on a text input to keep a `ref` in sync with the value in our input.

 ```vue{3}[VueVModel.vue]
 <template>